-This term the children will study ‘Green plants’ including;
+This term the children will study ‘Rocks’ including;

 History is usually taught once a week as part of a topic or focus.
 During these lessons the children develop their chronological knowledge, note connections between times, ask and answer historical questions using the correct vocabulary and understand how our knowledge of the past comes from a range of sources.
 Equally as important, the children learn to love finding out about what ‘has been’ and why it happened; developing a thirst for knowledge.
-This term, the children will continue to explore the history of Transport by answering the key question; ‘How did we get from there to here?’
+This term, the children will explore changes from the Stone age to the Iron age.
 They will:

-- Understand how change in transport came about
+- Understand how and why changes came about.

-- Find key places and dates on maps and timelines
+- Find key and understand key dates on timelines, including BC and AD.

 Geography is usually taught once a week as part of their topic lessons.
 They explore both the people and the places around them; focusing on Britain initially, then comparing it with other parts of the world.
 The children use maps, globes, plans and atlases to develop their knowledge.
 They draw their own maps and plans, and explore keys, symbols and scale.
-This term, the children will practise and apply their mapping skills when finding key places for our ‘Transport’ topic.
+This term, the children will practise and apply their mapping skills when finding key places and mapping symbols as part of our ‘Stone age to Iron age’ topic.

 PSHE (Personal, Social, and Health Education)

 PSHE is taught usually weekly through circle time and taught PSHE lessons.
 The children develop their communication skills and learn about themselves and their relationships at school, home and as part of a wider community.
 They explore what it means to be healthy in both body and mind.
-This term, Darwin will explore the theme of ‘Ready, Steady, Go’ by:
+This term, Darwin will explore the theme of ‘Our Happy school’ by:

-- Thinking about how to prepare for change
+- Thinking about how to make connections with people.

 Art and Design

-- About patterns, including the effects of monochrome colours.
+- About the different types and effects of sketch pencils.